 The Benefits of 1st Party Data

 - First party data can improve user experience (UX).
 The more you know about your users, the more you can tailor the experience to their feedback, and for known users you can personalize experiences.
-First party data helps you gain deeper insight into interests, preferences, behaviors, and characteristics to help you craft more engaging and relevant content, marketing, and advertising.
+First and zero party data helps you gain deeper insight into interests, preferences, behaviors, and characteristics to help you craft more engaging and relevant content, marketing, and advertising.

 - First party data is more accurate.
 It comes directly from the source.
 It's relevant to your content, your business, and your visitors' site experience.